 Most mornings, I take a brief moment to read from some of my favourite books.
 By now, many in our community will know that I have appreciated the sage words of Richard Wagamese as we have navigated through the months of this pandemic.

-On Friday, I attended our Junior School Christmas Program and watched with a warm heart as in St. Clement’s tradition, our Grade 1s presented The Christmas Birth Story,
+On Friday, I attended our Junior School Christmas Program and watched with a warm heart as in St. Clement’s tradition, our Grade 1s presented The Christmas Birth Story, complete with shining star,

 I was very fortunate this weekend to be able to visit with my brother, his wife and their kids in Halifax.
 It was a busy and fun time with the boys,